xiangxinyue/xiangxinyue.github.io/about.md

 - A scholar of the Peter Lougheed Leadership College.

-- Obtaining a certificate in Interdisciplinary Leadership Studies.

-- Relevant Coursework: Database, Algorithms, Digital Image Process, Algorithms of Alpha-Go, Reinforcement Learning, Visual Recognization, 3D Modeling, Software Engineering.

 **2020 Summer Exchange, Peking University.**

 - Due to COVID19, it is changed to online delivery.
 The program duration is from June 2020 to July 2020.

-- Relevant Coursework: China in the Global Economy, Intro to the Chinese Economy, Contemporary China.

-- Two academic papers topics were specific in the Chinese Economy.
+- Two academic papers and topics were specific in the Chinese Economy.
 Case study of Shenzhen and Hukou System.

 ## Others